waleedkhalid95/CITS5503_Sem2/Labs/Lab7DevOps.md

 pip install fabric
 ```

-You will need to create a config file in ~/.ssh with the contents:
+We create a config file in ~/.ssh with the contents:
 nano ~/.ssh/config

 ```